 When she is not practicing law, Pam is an active volunteer supporting many different causes that encourage and ensure health and safety.
 In 2012, she joined forces with The Casey Feldman Foundation and EndDD.org for a national distracted driving initiative aimed at keeping high school students safe on the road.
 The Casey Feldman Foundation is a not-for-profit whose namesake was a 21-year-old Fordham University student who was killed by a distracted driver.
 Her parents, Joel and Dianne, both attorneys, started the foundation in their daughter’s memory with the hopes of sparing other families from such profound loss.
 Tragedy inspired a national movement and began Pam’s journey as an advocate of EndDD in upstate New York.
 Today, under her leadership, O’Connell and Aronowitz volunteer attorneys have brought EndDD’s message to more than 14,000 students in upstate New York.
 Pam has also presented to the NYS Governor’s Traffic Safety Committee and NYS Partnership for Teen Driving Safety.

 Pam serves as the Capital Region Affiliate President of the New York State Trial Lawyers Association and is a member of NYSTLA’s Executive Committee.
 She is an active member of the Leader’s Forum with the American Association for Justice and The Injury Board, a national community of personal injury attorneys committed to consumer safety.
-Once again named to the Best Lawyers in America list for 2019 in addition to the Upstate New York Super Lawyer’s list since 2012, Pam also earned the highest level of recognition from her peers with Martindale-Hubbell’s AV Preeminent Rating.
-She is the Vice-President of the Downtown Albany Business Improvement District and a member of the Executive Committee.
+Once again named to the Best Lawyers in America list in addition to the Upstate New York Super Lawyer’s list since 2012, Pam also earned the highest level of recognition from her peers with Martindale-Hubbell’s AV Preeminent Rating.

 Pam represents clients throughout upstate New York as well as in New York City where she maintains a residence.
-She enjoys reading, travelling and spending time with her husband, four grown children and her dog, Charlie.
+She enjoys reading, traveling and spending time with her husband, four grown children, and her dog, Charlie.

 - JD, Albany Law School